$7,495 | Completing Grades 9–12

 After returning to Bangkok, we fly north to Chiang Mai.
 We explore the city and check out the famous night market, full of handmade crafts, local snacks, and vibrant energy.

-We stay in rustic hotels and private lodges throughout the trip.
+We stay in modest hotels throughout the whole trip.

-Western Toilets – Accommodations have Western-style bathrooms and regular showers.
+Western Toilets – Accommodations have Western-style bathrooms and access to regular showers everyday.

 Shared Responsibilities – Everyone helps with tidying rooms and keeping group spaces organized.

-What to Expect – Some places are simple, some more comfortable—but all offer a clean, safe, and authentic experience.
+What to Expect – Hotels are simple and all offer a clean, safe, and authentic experience.

 Cook Crew – At some locations, teens may help prep or serve meals.